ty-elastic/intheirownwords/README.md

 ## Background

-Modern organizations, from large enterprises to school districts, share a lot of pertinent and timely information through video content (e.g., Town Halls, Webinars, Board Meetings).
+Modern organizations, from large enterprises to school districts, share a lot of pertinent and timely information through video content (e.g., Town Halls, Tutorials, Webinars, Board Meetings).
 Typically such content addresses a wide range of topics within a given video, with each topic of interest only to a specific subset of the audience.
 Without a good intra-video search option, viewers are forced to consume such content linearly.
 At best, this potentially wastes a viewer's valuable time; at worst, it creates enough of a barrier to consumption that pertinent information (which could be a catalyst to further productivity) goes unwatched.

 In general, few options exist to make informative, often private (e.g., internal use only), video practically searchable.
 Some existing projects summarize video content using a public Speech-To-Text (STT) engine and LLM (e.g., as offered by OpenAI), and then offer search on top of the summarized output.
 Use of such services, however, potentially puts private information at risk for public exposure.
 Further, and arguably more importantly, speakers in informative video are generally:
 * subject matter experts